Add and Configure a New Clinician to Your PCC System

 PCC can update your Notification Center configuration, adjust provider scheduling groups, and assist with eRx EPCS setup.
 We can also assist if you have special claim configuration needs for your new clinician.

-Use the User Administration tool in PCC EHR to indicate that your new clinician can be scheduled for appointments.
+Indicate that your new clinician can be scheduled for appointments.

 What will the new provider see on their chart notes?
 Use PCC EHR’s Protocol Configuration tool to assign existing protocols, and/or duplicate and customize protocols for different visit reasons.